 Public education or public relations that can only be accomplished outside the period from 0700 to 1630 hours Monday through Saturday would be rare.
-Such activities that can only be accomplished outside of this time period would result in equal standby time being moved to an earlier period of the day.
+Such activities that can only be accomplished outside of this time period would result in equal standby time being moved to an earlier period of the day in lieu of members receiving premium pay.
+Such standby time shall be prescheduled during standard work day hours the day of the scheduled coverage.
+Scheduled coverages that occur on Holidays, as outlined in Article 10, Section 2(b), or Sundays, shall be scheduled with affected personnel on the scheduled duty-day prior.
+Any duties (regardless of whether the duties are regular, routine duties) performed outside of a scheduled work day that do not have the prescheduled standby time shall be compensated with premium pay.
+Further, no standby time shall be scheduled after the coverage duties occur to ensure premium pay is paid.
 Training that can only be accomplished outside the period from 0700 to 1630 hours Monday through Saturday would also be rare.